 The power of paper in the radiographer/patient relationship

 Ironically, in today’s digital age, written communications shared via paper documents can play a positive role in the radiologist/patient relationship.

 In a study on “Informed Consent in Diagnostic Imaging: an Evaluation of Current Practice,” the research team conducted an audit of current practice regarding radiographers gaining informed consent within NHS diagnostic imaging departments throughout the United Kingdom.

 The findings found that some radiographers felt awkward asking for signed permission.
 Although signed consent is a legal document, it should also be viewed as a common courtesy to extend to the patient and a way of building trust between radiographer and patient, said A. Ramlaul, Hatfield/GB.
-Ms. Ramlaul and her team recommended that radiographers gain a better understanding of the intent of the document in order to become more confident when asking for consent.
+Ms. Ramlaul and her team recommended that radiographers and radiologists gain a better understanding of the intent of the document in order to become more confident when asking for consent.

 Requesting a signed consent is even more sensitive when it is for a child.
 Parents and healthcare providers alike often see written consent as being needed “just in case” something bad happens, said J. Portelli.
 “Radiology risks are generally perceived to be much greater than they really are.”

 A study by Ms. Portelli and her team on “Perceptions About the Practice of Seeking Informed Consent in Paediatric Imaging,” found that parents expressed feelings of heightened anxiety and concern when referring physicians and/or radiographers asked them to provide their written consent.
 Many interpreted it to mean that the imaging examination would involve higher risks for their child.
 Adding to the anxiety is the fact that the consent often is requested just prior to the procedure.
 This does not give parents time to read the consent form.
 And often, they are not given a copy of the form to review later.